LegalizeAdulthood/clang-tools-extra/docs/clang-tidy/checks/readability-redundant-fwd-decl.rst

 readability-redundant-fwd-decl
 ==============================

-FIXME: Describe what patterns does the check detect and why.
-Give examples.
+This check flags redundant forward declarations and suggests fixits that remove them.